Infant Tylenol: Recommended Dosage And Safety

 Mixing infant Tylenol with juices is not recommended for babies below 12 months (12).
 You can breastfeed the infants after giving them the medicine to comfort them.
 For older babies, a few licks of ice pops or some other cold food before giving the medicine can slightly numb the tongue so the babies can tolerate the medicine well (13).

 Tylenol, a commonly available over-the-counter (OTC) medication brand of acetaminophen, is safe for babies and toddlers.
-Tylenol dosing for infants can help avoid fever and related complications.
+When used appropriately, Tylenol dosing for infants can help prevent fever and related complications.
 However, the medication rarely causes side effects such as skin rashes and blisters in babies.
 However, an overdose of Tylenol may lead to nausea, jaundice, vomiting, loss of appetite, breathing problems, and fatigue.
 If the symptoms don’t subside within three days of administering Tylenol or the baby develops skin rashes, it is advised to consult your child’s pediatrician for prompt medical intervention.

 Infographic: How To Reduce Fever In Babies Through Sponge Bath?